ashfurrow/blog/source/blog/2013-10-07-launch-anxiety.markdown

 date: 2013-10-07 00:00
 ---

-<p>I'm on the verge of launching a new app with some friends (<a href="http://35mm.io">hint hint</a>) – this app is special.
-Not only did I build the iOS app, which I generally rock at, but I also built the backend app, which I kinda suck at. </p>
+I'm on the verge of launching a new app with some friends ( [hint hint](http://35mm.io)) – this app is special.
+Not only did I build the iOS app, which I generally rock at, but I also built the backend app, which I kinda suck at.

-<p>I'm terrified – terrified – of it breaking once people actually start to use it.
+I'm terrified – terrified – of it breaking once people actually start to use it.
 It's a subscription service – we're charging money for this, and it has to work.
-If it breaks, I'll be letting my customers and my co-creators down, and it's a lot of pressure. </p>
+If it breaks, I'll be letting my customers and my co-creators down, and it's a lot of pressure.

-<p>I've done the usual – set up monitoring services that'll alert me when something breaks, and I'm learning more about automated testing on Node.js to minitigate a failure.
+I've done the usual – set up monitoring services that'll alert me when something breaks, and I'm learning more about automated testing on Node.js to minitigate a failure.
 What do you all do?
-Just get used to the omnipresent threat of a downed server? </p>
+Just get used to the omnipresent threat of a downed server?

 <!-- more -->